PCLAeroParams/TChem-atm/docs/index.md

 # **Overview**
 TChem-atm computes source terms and Jacobian matrices for chemical systems.
-It is performance-portable software toolkit for complex kinetic models and it is designed and implemented using [Kokkos](https://github.com/kokkos/kokkos.git)(a performance portable parallel programming model).
+It is a performance-portable software toolkit for complex kinetic mechanisms.
+We designed and implemented TChem-atm using [Kokkos](https://github.com/kokkos/kokkos.git)(a performance-portable parallel programming model).

 Software Design: